-Making a gift is easy, just follow the link to the Charities Aid Foundation (CAF) donation page by clicking here.
+Making a regular gift is easy, just follow the link to our Donor Debit donation page by clicking here.

-If you want to make a donation by credit card, you can do this via the University of Oxford.
+If you want to make a donation by credit or debit card, you can do this via the University of Oxford.

 You can also complete a donation form, available to download to the right of this page and return it to us at firstname.lastname@example.org if that’s easier.

 Covid Student Support Fund